by Richard Rutigliano, President, PriMedia

 Value.
 There are still many customers who understand the meaning of value over price.
 In addition to the services listed above, they appreciate the convenience of automatic delivery, the savings of price protection and service plans, and the reliability of a company that has been in business for decades.
 The value, and values, you bring to every transaction need to be part of every communication you have.

-I will end this as I began, with my sincerest thanks and appreciation for all you do, and my hope that this missive not only finds you well, but that it is also already moot.
+I will end this as I began, with my sincerest thanks and appreciation for all you do, and my hope that this missive not only finds you well, but also that this crisis is soon behind us.
 Please remember that our team stands by to help you with all your communications needs in the days ahead, as we have for the past 27 years.

 PriMedia has been helping fuel providers and the associations that serve them communicate with customers for nearly three decades.
 For a free consultation on the email marketing, text messaging, social media, reviews and web presence optimization covered in this article, call 800-796-3342 or visit goprimedia.com.